stante/stante.github.io/_drafts/tesla-fsd-hardware.md

 Tesla invited investors to their first "Tesla Autonomy Investors Day" which was held on the 22nd of April 2019 at the Tesla Headquarters in Palo Alto[^1].
-According to Tesa, the intention of the event was to narrow the gap in perception of what can be seen outside of Tesla related to autonomous driving and the actual developments within the company.
+According to Tesa, the event intended to narrow the gap in perception of what can be seen outside of Tesla related to autonomous driving and the actual developments within the company.
 This article summarizes the presentation given by Pete Bannon.

 ## Full Self-Driving Computer
-Tesla was working on a new hardware as the basis for the new full self-driving capabilities of the Tesla cars which is correspondingly called "Full Self-Driving Computer".
+Tesla was working on a new hardware as the basis for the latest full self-driving capabilities of the Tesla cars which is correspondingly called "Full Self-Driving Computer".